puzzledoyster/puzzledoyster.github.io/_pages/about.md

   </li></ul>

-<b>Academic Background:</b> I did my PhD at the University of Birmingham, under the supervision of <a href="https://www.cs.bham.ac.uk/~sjv/" target ="_blank"> Steve Vickers</a>.
+<b>Academic Background:</b> I was previously a PostDoc at Queen Mary University of London, under the supervision of Ivan Tomasic and Behrang Noohi.
+I did my PhD at the University of Birmingham, under the supervision of <a href="https://www.cs.bham.ac.uk/~sjv/" target ="_blank"> Steve Vickers</a>.
 Prior to my time at Birmingham, I did my Masters at Durham University and my undergraduate studies at the University of Chicago.
 My MSc thesis was on Birman-Williams' work on Lorenz knots.
 My BA thesis was on Aquinas' 3rd Way.